jessepav/libgdx-wiki-old/A-simple-game.md

   * A bucket/raindrop has a width and height, expressed in the units of our world.
   * A bucket/raindrop has a graphical representation, we already have those in form of the `Texture` instances we loaded.

 So, to describe both the bucket and raindrops we need to store their position and size.
-Libgdx provides a `Rectangle` class which we can use for this purpose.
+Libgdx provides a `Rectangle` class'import com.badlogic.gdx.math.Rectangle' which we can use for this purpose.
 Let's start by creating a `Rectangle` that represents our bucket.
 We add a new field:

 ```java
    private Rectangle bucket;

 ```

 In the `create()` method we instantiate the Rectangle and specify its initial values.
 We want the bucket to be 20 pixels above the bottom edge of the screen, and centered horizontally.